-Metrics information is the data that is typically collected about the paths between Link Controllers and local DNS servers.
+Metrics information is the data that is typically collected about the paths between Link Controller systems, EDGE-FX Caches or GLOBAL-SITE systems, and local DNS servers.
 Metrics information is also collected about the performance and availability of virtual servers.
 Metrics information is used for load balancing, and it can include statistics such as round trip time, packet rate, and packet loss.

 MindTerm SSH is the third-party application on Link Controller systems that uses SSH for secure remote communications.
 SSH encrypts all network traffic (including passwords) to effectively eliminate eavesdropping, connection hijacking, and other network-level attacks.
 SSH also provides secure tunneling capabilities and a variety of authentication methods.

 The minimum active members is the number of members that must be active in a priority group for the Link Controller to send its requests to only that group.
 If the number of active members falls below this number, the system also sends requests to the next highest priority group (the priority group with the next lowest priority number).

 The Link Controller uses monitors to determine whether nodes are up or down.
 There are several different types of monitors and they use various methods to determine the status of a server or service.